AviatrixSystems/Docs/HowTos/paloalto_API_setup.rst

 3. Add an Administrator for API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-At the Palo Alto Networks Console, go to Device -> Administrators -> +Add, to add an administrator for Role Based access as
+At the VM-Series Console, go to Device -> Administrators -> +Add, to add an administrator for Role Based access as
 shown below.
 Use the profile created in previous step.

 |pan_admin|